SannyGrooves/musicfileorganizer/README.md

 # Installation:
 1. Save MusicFileOrganizer.ps1 to a directory.
 2. Run in PowerShell: .\MusicFileOrganizer.ps1.
-3. The script installs dependencies (TagLibSharp) if needed.
+3. The script installs dependencies if needed.
 # Usage:
 1. Launch: Run the script to open the GUI.
 2. Configure: